the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 To some extent, the module can also be used on R scripts!
 ![](pep8_R.png)

+## Black
+[Black](https://black.readthedocs.io/en/stable/) is an auto-formatter for Python.
+This means that it will automatically change your code to adhere to certain guidelines, like spaces around operators and removing unnecessary whitespace.
+It is also consistent, so that the code that you and your collaborators work on, will look the same once black formats it.
+It does not change what the code does.
+This can reduce the time spent making the above changes to the code.

 # Summary
 In summary, writing clear, well commented, and re-usable code benefits not only you, but the community (or audience) that you are developing it for.